There’s just something special about Charleston, SC that makes it irresistibly romantic.

 2. Sail Charleston Harbor

-Afternoon dolphin spotting sails and sunset sails are both an option.
 Neither tour is narrated, so you can actually talk with your partner in between seeing famous landmarks like Fort Sumter and the Ravenel bridge.

 Charleston Harbor is home to several pods of dolphins, and they love to play in the surf from the boats.
-Or enjoy the sunset without the bothersome hum of a boat engine.
-This boat runs on wind alone!
+If you hang around the harbor long enough, you’ll see them.

 3. Attend the Symphony at the Gaillard Center

-Home of the Charleston Symphony Orchestra, the Gaillard Center is the place to go for an evening of classical music.
-Enjoy the masters like Beethoven and Tchaikovsky, or something more modern like The Great American Songbook pops concert.
+Home of the Charleston Symphony Orchestra, the Gaillard Center is the place to go in Charleston for an evening of classical music.

 Big classical music fans?
 Time your Charleston getaway to coincide with the Spoleto Festival at the end of May and beginning of June.
 Tickets for the festival go on sale in February.